splunk/public-o11y-docs/synthetics/test-config/rum-synth.rst

 See also
 =========

-To learn more about:

-* Web Vitals, see :new-page:`https://web.dev/vitals/` in the Google developer documentation
+* See :new-page:`https://web.dev/vitals/` in the Google developer documentation to learn more about Web Vitals.
-* What kind of use cases you can solve with Splunk RUM, see :ref:`scenario-landingpage`
+* See :ref:`scenario-landingpage` to learn about what kind of problems you can solve with Splunk RUM.
-* Tag Spotlight, see :ref:`error-aggregates`
+* See :ref:`error-aggregates` to learn more about Tag Spotlight.